achalmed/website-achalma/about/index.html.md

 ---
 title: "Edison Achalma"
-subtitle: Data Scientist & Journalist
+subtitle: Data Scientist & Economist
 image: sidebar/vka-profile.jpg
 image-alt: "Smiling woman with a tan complexion, dark eyes, and dark long wavy hair styled to one side"
 about: